Gil-ADDA/Vivacity-Business-model/README.md

 all of them are based on the same sensor, but the software and the solution is different
 ## Introduction
+This report evaluates Vivacity-Lab's business model, based on the Business Model Canvas framework developed by Osterwalder and Pigneur.
+The Canvas consists of nine core components: customer segments, value proposition, channels, customer relationships, revenue streams, key resources, key activities, key partnerships, and cost structure.
+It will also discuss the company's ethical, sustainable, secure, and community-oriented approaches.
 ## Value Proposition

 ## Customer Segments